Skip to main content

 The multi-agent pipeline

-Five specialized agents run in parallel.
-Each is a separate Bedrock invocation with a focused system prompt.
+Eight specialized agents run in parallel.
+Each is a separate LLM invocation with a focused system prompt.

 AgentResponsibilityExample finding